permissionlessweb/dao-dao-ui/README.md

 <!-- - default to modal to register key -->
 <!-- - base64 key prior to upload -->

 # goals

 1. upload dnas key thorugh ui
 2. display upload keys in ui
 3. update dnas keys in ui

-## takeaways
-- prioritize proper env variable assurance

 ## INFUSIONS TODO

 - create: select infusion bundle type and its parameters
 - indexer formulae
-- check if entity has ibc version of expected token if none exist on shitstraps chain
 <!-- - infusion action: include approval msg for each nft in bundle that does not have infusion minter approved. -->

 ## SHITSTRAP TODO

 - indexer formulae
+- check if entity has ibc version of expected token if none exist on shitstraps chain
 - ibc deposit modal (check if balance of token on another chain,find best route)
 - improved conversion ratio view
 - filters:
   - by chain
   - by shitstrap recipient
 - validate minimum shit rates and cutoffs with each other
 - shitstrap-lines: complete fund shitstrap if does not have shit balance
   - create proposal if dao or otherwise immediately fund from connected wallet otherwise
   - Display if funded or not
 - if wallet connected has balance

-## Questions
-- why use recoil for modal prompt in some instances
-- what is best use case scenario for each query type used for actions
-- what exactly is the Trans object used for

 This project creates a web UI for the [DAO DAO smart